Your Guide to Portugal Golden Visa Investments

-There is some debate about this.
-The amount should stay in a Portuguese bank throughout the Golden Visa process.
-After you have permanent residence or become a Portugal citizen, you’re free to use your capital as you wish.
+This option is no longer available.
+However, it used to be that the amount should stay in a Portuguese bank throughout the Golden Visa process.
+After you have permanent residence or become a Portugal citizen, you are free to use your capital as you wish.

-If I choose to create ten jobs to get the Golden Visa, do I have to manage the company myself?
+If I choose to create 10 Jobs to Get the Golden Visa, do I have to manage the company myself?

 Not necessarily, you can hire a professional to run your company for you (Which might count as one of the ten jobs)

-What is the cheapest investment option for the Portugal Golden Visa?
+What is the Cheapest Investment Option for Portugal Golden Visa?

 You must hold on to the property until you become a permanent resident or a citizen of Portugal.

-In short, Yes!
-Portugal has very few restrictions on Foreigners Buying Property (LINK) there.
+Absolutely!
+Portugal has no restrictions on Foreigners Buying Property there.

 As with any funds globally, it’s always risky to invest in a fund.
 However, to qualify for the Golden Visa Portugal, you can choose from various fund options ranging from low-risk/low-reward to high-risk/high-reward.
 Remember that it’s always a good idea to consult a professional before making your investment.